oracle/graal/docs/reference-manual/native-image/guides/build-native-executable-from-jar.md

 # Build a Native Executable from a JAR File

-You can build a native executable from a class file, from a JAR file, or from a module (with Java 9 and higher).
+You can build a native executable from a class file, from a JAR file, or from a module.
 This guide demonstrates how to build a native executable from a JAR file.

 To build a native executable from a JAR file in the current working directory, use the following command:
 ```shell